Music Corporation of America: MCA Nashville

 MCA Nashville started out as the country music division of Decca Records in 1945, founded by Paul Cohen in New York.
 In 1947, Cohen hired Owen Bradley as his assistant working in Nashville.
 The country music division moved to Nashville in 1955 as much of the country music recording business was locating there.
 Bradley succeeded Cohen as head of Decca's Nashville division in 1958 and developed Decca into a country music powerhouse.
 Decca Nashville was renamed MCA Nashville in 1973.

 In 1979, MCA Nashville absorbed the country music roster (including Roy Clark, Barbara Mandrell and The Oak Ridge Boys) and back catalogue of ABC Records including the Dot Records catalogue.
 In the early 1980s, MCA Nashville signed Reba McEntire and George Strait, two of the greatest selling artists of all time and the mega stars on the record label.

-In the 1990s, MCA Nashville briefly revived the Decca label for country music releases, but closed the label after Universal Music absorbed PolyGram and chose to reserve the Decca name for classical music releases.
+In 1994, MCA Nashville revived the Decca label as a country music label.
+The consolidation combining both American and British Decca under one parent company led to the shutdown of the Decca country music label in the USA in February 1999.
 While Decca resumed issuing country music in February 2008, the current Decca country music department has no connection with UMG Nashville.
 However, MCA Nashville continues to reissue past country releases from Decca, as well as those on the Kapp label.

 With the absorption of MCA Records into Geffen Records in 2003, and in 2021 where UMG legally changed the name for its Philippine division, MCA Nashville was the only unit of UMG to still use the MCA name until its parent company rebranded as the Music Corporation of America (MCA) in 2025.